amabdallah/WaM-DaM/docs/Storage.md

 ###Binary
 This table stores binary data values of either zero or one to direct users to only populate binary values to represent water management operations that has duel values.
 Water management models uses binary values in their algorithms to simulate operation actions.
 The table has a Binary Value and a “Binary Value Meaning” field that is a controlled vocabulary term registered by the user in WaM-DaM.
 For example, zero or one refers to a canal gate being “close” or “open”.
 Parameters
 This table stores data values of single numeric parameters like an elevation of 45.5 that could have a unit of meter.
 The Parameters table helps users organize and separate their numeric data values for direct storage and access.
-Users can also specify additional metadata about the parameter through an attribute ParameterSubName like “lower bound” or “upper bound” (Figure 5).
+Users can also specify additional metadata about the parameter through an attribute ParameterSubName like “lower bound” or “upper bound”.

 ###Seasonal Parameter
 This table stores multiple numeric data values of parameters that correspond to pattern changes in time but not necessarily the four seasons (e.g., winter, summer, day, and night).
 Seasonal patterns are used in water management models to represent data changes due to system operation.
 The table guide users to populate and query seasonal data values with their specific metadata like season name which is controlled from a predefined list and season start and end dates.
 For example a “water right” seasonal parameter can have 20 acre-feet in winter and 5 acre-feet in summer or a water demand parameter can take 10 cfs at day and 5 cfs at night.